main menu

 key characteristics:

-• Appearance: Psoriasis is characterized by patches of thick, red skin covered with silvery scales.
-These lesions, known as plaques, can vary in size and develop into larger areas.
-Common manifestations include small, scaling spots, dry, cracked skin that may bleed, itching, burning, or soreness, and thickened, pitted, or ridged nails.
+Psoriasis causes patches of thick, red skin covered with silvery scale.
+These plaques can vary in size and may begin as small scaling spots.
+Symptoms may include dry or cracked skin that can bleed, persistent flaking, and thickened or ridged nails.

 your skin, our priority